Discovering the Phoenix

-My passion for Sicily and its rich history has been a force of creative inspiration since the time I lived in Palermo from 2000 until 2003.
-During this period I was repeatedly struck by the devastation left from the allied bombings of July1943.
-Even at the beginning of the 21st century, much of the remaining rubble and ruin still littered the historic city centre, with the local inhabitants residing both in and around these crumbling, majestic structures.
-I heard stories from the local people about their experiences during the war, the shock of bombing and invasion, and their interactions with the young allied forces.
-Whereas the physical traces of this devastating conflict had been long expunged or sanitized in other western nations, in Sicily, this isolated corner of Europe, the remains have endured in their evocative decay, cradling the inhabitants in a memorial to destruction seemingly frozen in time.
+Treloar’s passion for Sicily and its rich history has been a force of creative inspiration since the time she lived in Palermo from 2000-2003.
+She was particularly struck by the devastation left from the allied bombings of July 1943..
+Stories from the local people about their experiences during the war, the shock of bombing and invasion, and their interactions with the young allied forces filled her imagination.
+Whereas the physical traces of this devastating conflict had been long expunged or sanitized in other western nations, in Sicily the remains have endured in their evocative decay, cradling the inhabitants in a memorial to destruction seemingly frozen in time.

 Propeller Centre for the Visual Arts, Toronto